 Departments will fill their ranks with additional crew, and the casting director will bring in auditions.
 Now’s when you sign union agreements and contracts so you can employ union members on your production.
 Your production coordinator will be kept busy sorting through the paperwork load, so don’t forget to be extra-nice!

-By the end of this stage, you should be have secured your cast, crew, production staff, key locations, and the tools to produce the movie (or, at least, everything will be booked and on the calendar).
+By the end of this stage, you should have secured your cast, crew, production staff, key locations, and the tools to produce the movie (or, at least, everything will be booked and on the calendar).

 Make sure you use casting sheet templates at your casting call, so you don't lose any information going forward.